CCBDA-UPC/Research-Projects-2023/README.md

 ## Instructions to deliver the assigment

-For **every team of 5 people**, **two of them** will be preparing a tutorial on a  process.
+For **every team of 5 people**, **three of them** will be preparing a tutorial on a  process.
 It can be something that they are using for their course project or that they are interested in digging a bit further.

 To have more variety on the topics covered, *please contact your teacher before beginning preparing the tutorial*.